ISO noise produces isomorphism

-And if fixing a new rule does not delete a rule elsewhere, then the workload gets more and more each time.
-In the end, the straitjacket of rigid norms transforms employees into puppets who willingly bend themselves to the stupidest instructions and impose their industrialized service processes on customers ("That's our policy!").
-Like dolls, they talk to one on the phone or at the counter in the fast food restaurant.
+And if a rule is not deleted at the same time as a new rule is merged, the workload increases every time.
+In the end, the straitjacket of rigid norms transforms the employees into puppets, who willingly bow to even the stupidest instructions and force their industrialized service processes onto customers (“This is our requirement!”).
+They talk to you like pull-up dolls on the phone or at the counter in the fast food restaurant.

 On the meeting agenda: Kill a stupid rule!

-The responsibility for customer-happy-making must no longer be passed on to thick tomes.
-It must be directly with the customer-oriented employees.
+The responsibility to make customers happy can no longer be shifted to thick tome.
+It must be with the customer-oriented employees.
 The first step?
-"Defy" you!
-Add the following agenda item to your meeting agenda: Kill a stupid rule!
-Or in German: From what stupid rules and what administrative nonsense can we separate this week?
-Two key questions have to be asked:
+“Untangle” you!
+Put the following agenda item firmly into your meeting agenda: Kill a stupid rule!
+Or in German: What stupid rules and what administrative nonsense can we separate from this week?
+There are two key questions to be asked:

 What does that want?
 Company?
-This results in the basic standards and the "non-negotiable" standards, which act as guidelines.
-Because employees and customers need absolute clarity about what works - and what can not be tolerated.
+This results in the basic standards and the “non-negotiable” norms, which act as guidelines.
+Because employees and customers need absolute clarity about what is possible - and what cannot be tolerated.
 This marks the zero line of customer satisfaction.

 What does the customer want?